JosephmBassey/rave_ride_payment/README.md

 then start the server with `npm run dev`

-## Please NOTE ALL RIDERS WILL NEED TO SUPPLY THEIR Sub ACCOUNT  ID
+## Please NOTE ALL RIDERS WILL NEED TO SUPPLY THEIR Sub ACCOUNT  ID TO PASSENGERS WHEN THEY ARE MAKING PAYMENT